slbqc/paper_read/2024-07-03_summary_info.md

-# paper: Summary of a Haystack: A Challenge to Long-Context LLMs and RAG Systems
+#   Summary of a Haystack: A Challenge to Long-Context LLMs and RAG Systems
 1. **论文标题**
    - Summary of a Haystack: A Challenge to Long-Context LLMs and RAG Systems